RattyMyles/dockerhttptest/README.md

 # Docker http test

 ### Purpose of this project?
-A small docker container to run on AWS for testing purposes.
+Small docker container that shows uname -a when you send it a http request.
+Usefull for testing clusters and AWS.

 ```
 docker run -d -p 80:8000 rattymyles/smallhttptest